Estrogen Patch Shortage Sparks Crisis: 40% Decrease in Availability

 1. **Increased Dependency on Tech Solutions**: In the coming year, expect more manufacturers to embrace AI-driven tools for demand forecasting and inventory tracking.
 In an October 2023 report, Deloitte forecasted a 30% increase in tech adoption across the pharmaceutical supply chain.

-Q: How can manufacturers improve their inventory management?
+**Q: How can inventory management improve pharmacy operations?**

 Leave a Comment